 This second edition keeps pace with legal developments in policy, federal law, and court decisions, while it continues to fill a unique niche as a primary and secondary text for courses in the field.
-Updates are provided for key developments such as the recent U.S. Supreme Court decision on tribal sovereign immunity and the release of the U.S. Bureau of Indian Affairs Guidelines on the interpretation of the Indian Child Welfare Act.
-A new discussion on Ethics and Professional Responsibility in Indian Law Practice is included in the coverage of tribal court practice.
+Updates are provided for key developments such as the recent U.S. Supreme Court decisions on tribal jurisdiction, sovereign immunity, and the release of the U.S. Bureau of Indian Affairs Guidelines on the interpretation of the Indian Child Welfare Act.
+The text also serves as a practical guide for Indian law practitioners and lawyers that are looking to expand their knowledge of American Indian law.

 If you are a professor teaching in this field you may request a complimentary copy.